faizpuad/DataEngineeringProject-DocumentStreamingWithData/README.md

 Spark processes the raw data from Kafka, converting unstructured or single-line text into proper JSON objects.
 Data cleaning and transformations, such as standardizing date formats, are performed at this stage.

 ### Storage
 MongoDB is the chosen NoSQL database due to its ability to efficiently store JSON documents.
-Two collections are created: one for test data and one for training data.
+One collection is created 'transactions' with document `creditcard` to store the credit card transaction data.

 ### Visualization
 A BI tool like Streamlit or PowerBI will be used for visualizing the stored data, with a focus on detecting fraud patterns and summarizing transaction insights.